pchiorean/Indentz/docs/README.md

 - **Add a suffix:** This text will be appended to the name of the exported file.
 A preset can be 'paired' with a suffix by adding it to its name after the _last_ underscore: e.g., when you select `X4_350dpi_39L300_print`, the suffix will be changed to `print`.

-- If **Overwrite existing files** is not checked, the exported file will have a unique name — e.g., if the suffix is `preview`, if there is already a `Document_preview.pdf` in the export folder, the file will be saved as `Document_preview2.pdf`, or whichever index is next.
+- **Overwrite existing files:** If unchecked, the file will get a unique name by incrementing its index – for example, we'll use `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder. **Note:** When computing the index, the script "sees" files in subfolders; overwriting does not.

 - **Sort files by suffix into subfolders**: Each file will be saved in a subfolder named after the suffix, up to the first `+` character: e.g., for a `print+diecut` suffix, the PDF will be saved as **`print/Document_print+diecut.pdf`**.